ZekOo33/Brazilian-E-Commerce-by-MYSQL/README.md

 # Brazilian-E-Commerce-by-MYSQL
-Data transform &amp; preprocessing then EDA-Process on Brazilian E-Commerce real-dataset
+Data transform &amp; preprocessing then EDA-Process and intgreate insights&reports on Brazilian E-Commerce real-dataset